nemonik/hands-on-DevOps-gen2/README.md

 **NOTES**

 - Pay attention to the playbook's run as it may stop to ask you for your password.
+- The password asked for out of the gate is needed, so that [Ansible](https://github.com/ansible/ansible) can become the root and install system-wide packages and software.
+- You may be asked again when installing fonts, so keep an eye out for this.
 - The first line runs only if you re on OSX to install a Bash](https://www.gnu.org/software/bash/) 5.
 OSX ship with Bash](https://www.gnu.org/software/bash/) 3.2.57(1)-release.
 - Some tasks are long running.
 I've put debug statements prior to these tasks.
 Look for them if you think [Ansible](https://github.com/ansible/ansible) has froze.
 It likely has not.
 - How long this takes to run is dependent on the speed of your Internet connection.